tr3ck3r/linklight/exercises/aws/ansible_tower/5-workflow/README.md

 Choose Create Security Group and SELECT.

-Click on the GREEN PLUS button and choose Create Web Servers and SELECT.
+Hover over the "Create Security Group" box, click on the GREEN PLUS button and choose Create Web Servers and SELECT.

-Click on the GREEN PLUS button and choose Create Load Balancer and SELECT.
+Hover over the "Create Web Servers" box, click on the GREEN PLUS button and choose Create Load Balancer and SELECT.

 Click on SAVE.